Cloudxtreme/DDPS-db2dps/vagrant/README.md

 ## Objectives

-Once vagrant and virtualbox has been installed, it is possible to play with the software and use it for live demo and development.
+Once vagrant and virtualbox have been installed, it is possible to play with the software and use it for live demo and development.
 It is also possible to create a bootable CD for installation on VMware, or replace the vagrant up test data with a copy of the production data.